parsonsmatt/parsonsmatt.github.io/_posts/2015-09-17-bike_commuter_khakis.markdown

 And they have a button fly???
 Who even does that these days?

-The fit isn't for you if you don't have skinny legs and hips.
+The fit isn't for you if you don't have very skinny legs and hips.
 Mobility was pretty severely restricted in these for that reason, which somewhat defeats the entire point of the pants.

 It's a nice color, at least.